ahwayakchih/docker-nodejs-app/README.md

 docker run --rm -v $(pwd):/app -it ahwayakchih/nodeapp /bin/sh -c "npm install && npm test"
 ```

-While developing, it probably more useful to keep `node_modules` cached so each test run after the first one is much faster.
+While developing, it probably is more useful to keep `node_modules` cached so each test run after the first one is much faster.
 To do that, either keep its container ("session" mentioned above) between runs, or use:

 ```sh